pi314mm/istari-vscode/README.md

 `sml @SMLload=ISTARI_HEAP_PATH`

-Once you get those settings loaded, open a .ist file and click the refresh icon (Istari: init command) at the top right.
-The buffer should appear in the vscode Output (Ctrl+K Ctrl+H) in a newly created istari tab.
-You're now ready to use the extension!

 Most of the Emacs Istari commands are included in the extension.
 The keyboard shortcuts are set to use Ctrl+i instead of the Emacs Ctrl+c because we don't want to override Ctrl+c (copy).

-If things break, pressing the refresh button generally fixes things.